 In November 2012 Richard was included in International Tax Review’s Global Tax 50 of the most influential people in worldwide taxation and in a year later was suggested by International Tax Review to be the 7th most influential person in global tax in 2013.
 As they put it:

 In December 2012 Economia magazine, published for the Institute of Chartered Accountants in England and Wales, named Richard as the most influential chartered accountant in the UK’s social media.
+He repeated this feat in 2013, being named number 7 overall and number one chartered accountant in the ICAEW’s Economia magazine list of go-to sources for financial news in the world of social media.

 An academic study published in March 2013 found that Richard had been the fourth most effective user of Twitter in opposing NHS reforms in 2012.